 - Accessible Healthcare: All of the countries that we sell have a sufficient healthcare system available to you.
 We do suggest travel insurance with primary medical coverage to ensure a smooth experience.

-I am prepared and ready to safely travel.
+I am prepared and ready to travel safely.
 But where can I go?

-- Emerging Destinations/Off-The-Beaten-Path Locations: Our goal has and always will be to give you a unique and local experience.
+- Emerging Destinations/Off-The-Beaten-Path Locations: Our goal has been and always will be to give you a unique and local experience.
 We have been working with locally owned, small companies for 20+ years and believe in the character and unrivaled beauty of an untouched area.
-Visiting destinations that you have not previously heard of or traveling in the off-season means less people, private and genuine experiences and relaxed timetables.
-Some of our favorites are Lizard Island, Royal Davui and Azur Lodge.
+Visiting destinations that you have not previously heard of or traveling in the off-season means fewer people, private and genuine experiences, and relaxed timetables.
+Some of our favorites are Lizard Island, Royal Davui, and Azur Lodge.

 - Train Travel: As production has halted and our emissions lowered, we are focusing on those ways that we can travel in a more green fashion.
 Train travel was considered palatial in its hay day and is making a comeback in several countries as a posh way to discover otherwise inaccessible routes.
 It is also more eco-friendly than the competition: airplane and vehicle travel.
 We love the TranzAlpine Train or the Ghan.

-- Travel Responsibly: Now more than ever, we are reminded of the need to shop and dine local.
-Boutique hotels often partner with local artisans, winemakers and farmers to provide fresh and unique goods direct to you.
-It is imperative to support camps who work alongside the community and run projects with the people, wildlife and land as the beneficiaries.
-It is these boutique lodges, camps and hotels that collaborate to provide us spaces to safely return to, protection of endangered species, advances in technology and preservation of the past.
+- Travel Responsibly: Now more than ever, we are reminded of the need to shop and dine locally.
+Boutique hotels often partner with local artisans, winemakers, and farmers to provide fresh and unique goods direct to you.
+It is imperative to support camps that work alongside the community and run projects with the people, wildlife, and land as the beneficiaries.
+It is these boutique lodges, camps, and hotels that collaborate to provide us spaces to return to safety, protection of endangered species, advances in technology, and preservation of the past.

 We are all in this together.
-Your commitment to us, your kind messages and intent to travel has been extraordinary.
+Your commitment to us, your kind messages, and your intent to travel have been extraordinary.
 We look forward to helping you navigate the new normal and plan that dream trip.